 Tramadol is a frequently prescribed painkiller for patients suffering from moderate to severe pain.
 It is primarily sold under the brand names Ultracet, Ryzolt, Ultram, and Conzip.
 It is an artificially synthesized narcotic that mimics the mechanism of opioids by binding with certain receptors in the brain which are associated with the transmission of pain.

 Tramadol can also be quite addictive.
-Incorrect use of the drug for reasons other than it is prescribed for is the first sign of addiction.
+Incorrect use of the drug for reasons other than what it is prescribed for is the first sign of addiction.

 Also, taking a bigger dose than you were originally prescribed or stealing pills from others are other signs of addiction.
-At the same time, even if you’re taking Tramadol as prescribed, you can still become dependent on it.
+At the same time, even if you’re taking tramadol as prescribed, you can still become dependent on it.

 Tramadol affects the serotonin levels in the brain and sudden stoppage might provoke withdrawal symptoms, such as: